 Informed Flaw: Brad is described as a 'little pest' to Molly, but he never does anything in the books to antagonize or even annoy Molly.

 Jerkass: Uncle Hendrick in Kit's series.
 He thinks less of his niece's husband for paying his workers with his own money, and hates Roosevelt out of a belief that poor people are lazy and don't deserve his help.

 Live-Action Adaptation: Some of the Historicals, namely Samantha, Felicity, Molly and Kit got to appear in their very own films.
-As for the contemporary girls, only Chrissa Maxwell and McKenna Brooks made it in front of the camera so far.
+As for the contemporary girls, Chrissa Maxwell, McKenna Brooks, Saige Copeland, and Isabelle Palmer have made it in front of the camera so far.

-May-December Romance: Fandom seems to center on three main pairings as favorites is Felicity/Ben, Josefina/Patrick, and Kit/Will.
-The first two pairings have an age disparity of six years whereas Kit/Will has only five, but the May December Romance inherent in the pairings causes some fans to love these pairings even more, and Felicity/Ben is extremely popular within the fandom.
+May-December Romance: Fandom seems to center on three main pairings as favorites: Felicity/Ben, Josefina/Patrick, and Kit/Will.
+The first two pairings have an age disparity of six years whereas Kit/Will has five, but the May December Romance inherent in the pairings causes some fans to love these pairings even more, and Felicity/Ben is extremely popular within the fandom.